Bird Global

-Bird Global, Inc. is a micromobility company based in Miami, Florida.
-Founded in September 2017, Bird has distributed electric scooters designed for short-term rental to over 400 cities.
+Bird Global, Inc., is a micromobility company based in Miami, Florida.
+Founded in September 2017, Bird has distributed electric scooters designed for short-term rental to over 350 cities.
+In April 2024, it was acquired by Third Lane Mobility to avoid bankruptcy.

 History

 Bird was founded in September 2017 by Travis VanderZanden, formerly an executive at Lyft and at Uber.
 It had its Series A round of funding in February 2018, raising $15 million led by Craft Ventures; this was followed by a Series B round in March for $100 million, led by Index Ventures and Valor Equity Partners, and a venture round in May for $150 million from Sequoia Capital, becoming the fastest company to ever reach the $1 billion "unicorn" valuation.
 In June 2018, Bird raised an additional $300 million, valuing the company at $2 billion.

 In September 2018, Bird claimed 10 million rides.

 In October 2018, Bird announced its Bird Zero vehicle.
 The Bird Zero was designed for ride sharing with "more battery life for longer range, better lighting for increased visibility, and enhanced durability for a longer life-span."

 In November 2018, Bird released the Bird Platform, a program based on the company's mobile app and Bird Zero vehicles that allowed independent operators to use Bird's infrastructure to run their own fleet of shared, branded electric scooters.

 In January 2019 Axios reported that Bird was raising $300 million in new funding led by Fidelity as an extension of its C funding round.
-Bird did not confirm this report.

 On June 12, 2019, Scoot Networks was acquired for an undisclosed value as a wholly owned subsidiary of Bird.
 The deal was expected to be valued at around $25 million in a combination of cash and stock.
 The acquisition was to allow Bird to operate shared electric scooters in San Francisco.